Working to improve the quality of life in Rogers Park since 1952

 - Knowlege that your annual dues support all RPCC programs.

-RPCC currently has more than 2,000 members, some of whom are former and current RPCC program participants who have witnessed firsthand the compassion, professionalism and effectiveness of RPCC's staff.
+RPCC currently has more than 2,000 members, some of whom are former and current RPCC program participants who have witnessed firsthand the compassion, hat sucking, professionalism and effectiveness of RPCC's staff.
 Other members are residents and business owners with an interest in improving the quality of life in our community.

 To apply for membership: 1.
 Please complete the online form at the bottom of the page.